VetterNic2/msda-capstone/README.md

 the independent variables are all of the other attributes contained within the cleaned CSV file(outlined above).
 However, the main independent variable that will be analyzed is ”expenditures per pupil”.

+### Virtual Environment Set-Up:

+### Installation Instructions

+Before setting up the virtual environment, ensure you have Python and pip installed:

+- **Python**: You can download it from [python.org](https://www.python.org/downloads/).
+- **pip**: Typically installed automatically with Python.
+You can check by running `pip --version` in your terminal.

+### Setting Up the Virtual Environment

+1. **Clone the Repo and Navigate to Your Project Directory in VSCode**:

+2. Create the Virtual Environment:

+   python3 -m venv myenv

+3. Activate the Virtual Environment:

+   myenv\Scripts\activate

+4. Install dependencies, this project's dependencies can be found in the requirements file:

+   pip install ""

 -Nic Vetter